lsund/beginning-clojure/beginning-clojure/src/slides.md

 ## Haskell

+- Safe from runtime exceptions

-- Core ideas from Category theory
+- Core abstractions from category theory.

 - Type systems knows you